-Here are six qualities of the military vet that translates seamlessly to the workplace:
+Here are six qualities of the military vet that translate seamlessly to the workplace:

 Facing the Enemy

 No matter what branch of service, a veteran has faced adversity and discomfort.
 Some have faced the ultimate adversity and fought wars.
-No matter how difficult the circumstances, service members are required to "keep on gittin-it on."
-The heat of the adversity forges a very strong work ethic in each and every veteran.
+No matter how difficult the circumstances, service members are required to "keep on gettin' it on."

-Lieutenant Commander Ed Hiner was a U.S. Navy SEAL for 20 years.
+Lt.
+Cmdr.
+Ed Hiner was a U.S. Navy SEAL for 20 years.
 He serves as a coach and consultant specializing in leadership, team building, mental toughness and personal conflict resolution.
 He is the author of "First, Fast, Fearless: How to Lead Like a Navy SEAL."